Lucky Business / Shutterstock.com

 1000 Words / Shutterstock.com

-The shortest day of the year — this year it’s on Thursday, Dec.
+The shortest day of the year — this year it’s on Friday, Dec.
 21 — is celebrated with bonfires, candles and chants to entice the sun to return.
-The celebration of the winter solstice in various ways dates to ancient times in much of the world and marks the time of the year that hours of sunlight in the days start growing longer.
+The celebration of the winter solstice in various ways (including at Stonehenge in England, above) dates to ancient times in much of the world and marks the time of the year when daylight hours start to grow longer and darkness retreats.

 13. New Year (Omisoka) — Japan